-This bead maze toy from ToyerBee provides lots of fun.
+This bead maze toy from QZMTOY provides lots of fun.
 Parents praise the size, saying it’s great for toddlers.

-The maze is a high-quality wood construction with non-toxic paint.
+The maze is made of high-quality wood construction.
 It also sports vibrant, enticing colors.

 Activity cubes, such as this one from Sytle-Carry, are excellent for toddlers.
 This toy has six different sides, each providing an activity.

 You can open the cube and alter it to fit the current activity.
 It’s made of non-toxic, BPA-free ABS plastic and complies with ASTM and CPSIA safety standards.
 The cube is suitable for babies aged 12 months and up.